-Use SNK-P0047PSM on CPU1 and SNK-P0057PS on CPU2.
-Note: Do not apply any thermal grease to the heatsink or the CPU die--the required amount has already been applied.

-- 1. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the motherboard and the heatsink bracket underneath. - Screw in two diagonal screws, such as screw #1 and screw #2, until just snug.
-Do not over-tighten to avoid damage to the CPU. - 3.
-Install the remaining two screws, then fully tightening all four screws.
+- Do not apply any thermal grease to the heatsink or the CPU die -- the required amount has already been applied. - Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the serverboard and the heatsink bracket underneath. - 3.
+Screw in two diagonal screws (i.e., the #1 and the #2 screws) until just snug (to avoid possible damage to the CPU do not over-tighten the screws.) - 4.
+Finish the installation by fully tightening all four screws.